Enhancements to the FMD Scheme from 1 July 2016

 How do FMD offset accounts work?

-From 1 July 2016, banks, if they choose to, can offer FMD offset accounts, which primary producers who are sole traders or partners in a partnership can use as an offset against money borrowed for their primary production business.
+From 1 July 2016, banks, if they choose to, can offer FMD offset accounts, allowing primary producers, who are sole traders or partners in a partnership, to use them as an offset against money borrowed for their primary production business.
 As with other FMD accounts, each bank can set up and operate FMD offset accounts in the way they prefer (as long as they meet legislative requirements).

 Primary producers need to hold their loan and an FMD with the same financial institution to take advantage of this change.
 Primary producers will still receive the tax concession for the deposit if they hold it for more than 12 months.

 Primary producers who are interested in using their FMDs to offset their farm business borrowings should, before depositing their FMD, check with their bank to see if it offers an FMD offset account product, or is planning to offer one.